 If you are facing allegations involving a second DWI offense, you need to take special care to protect your future.
-Obtaining a first conviction for DWI is serious, but a conviction for a second DWI is considered a felony and can have far-reaching consequences for every portion of your life.
+Obtaining a first conviction for DWI is serious, but a conviction for a second is considered a felony and can have far-reaching consequences for every portion of your life.

 A Westchester County second offense DWI lawyer could help you fight these charges in court.
 Prosecutors in these cases must still prove intoxication, and they are not allowed to refer to a prior conviction at any time during the trial.
-As a result, an effective DWI lawyer could build a strong defense to the charges against you.
+As a result, an effective DWI attorney could build a strong defense to the charges against you.

 What Prosecutors Need to Prove

-Westchester County takes allegations of DWI very seriously.
+Local law enforcement takes allegations of DWI very seriously.
 People who are accused of a second DWI care treated as repeat offenders, and prosecutors are extremely unlikely to grant mercy to them.